theochem/horton/doc/user_postproc_aim.rst

   is defined per element.
 This implies that the tail of the most diffuse anion determines the cutoff radius when the ``--compact`` option is used.

-* ``--greedy``.
-This enables a more memory-hungry version of the Iterative and Extended Hirshfeld algorithms that runs considerably faster.
-This becomes unfeasible for systems with huge unit cells.

 * ``--stride STRIDE``.
 The ``STRIDE`` parameter controls the sub-sampling of the cube file prior to the partitioning.
 It is ``1`` by default.